 top of page

-Ultimate Travel Guide to El Jadida
+A Historic Portuguese Citadel: The Essential Travel Guide to El Jadida

-Updated: Jul 24
+Updated: Jul 2

 The fortified old city, known as the Cité Portugaise, was originally built in the early 16th century by the Portuguese, who called it Mazagan.
 This walled citadel (now designated as a UNESCO World Heritage Site) stands as a striking example of Renaissance military architecture integrated with Portuguese construction methods.
-Within the ramparts, the Manueline-style Church of the Assumption and an elaborate underground cistern system represent the lasting influence of colonisation.

-After over two and a half centuries of Portuguese rule, Mazagan was ceded to Morocco in 1769.
 Now known as El Jadida, the port city flourished under Moroccan control, expanding beyond the ancient walls to become a major commercial centre.
 While it explodes with Moroccan holidaymakers in the summer months, who come to relax on the surrounding beaches, the city still remains off the beaten tourist track.

 a church bell tower rises above the centuries-old Portuguese ramparts of El Jadida